Skyscanner/backpack-react-native/CONTRIBUTING.md

 The setup process detailed in *[Prerequisites](#prerequisites)* created two Android emulators.
 One with API version 27 and another with 21.

-To run these manually, from inside the `/native` folder, run `npm run android:emulator` or `npm run android:emulator:min` to run API versions 27 and 21 respectively.
+To run these manually, run `npm run android:emulator` or `npm run android:emulator:min` to run API versions 27 and 21 respectively.

 </details>